firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

     // Can specify undefined classes this way. ex: TARGET_CONFIG=Override2_Base

 With this scheme, you don't need to define a Config class for every instance you wish to generate.
-We use this scheme to specify FPGA frequencies (eg.
-"BaseF1Config_F90MHz") in manager build recipes, but it's also very useful for doing sweeping over a parameterization space.
+We use this scheme to specify FPGA frequencies for non-EC2 builds (eg. "BaseF1Config_F90MHz") in manager build recipes, but it's also very useful for doing sweeping over a parameterization space.

 **Note that the precedence of Configs decreases from left to right in a string**.
 Appending a config to an existing one will only have an effect if it